klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 caver.rpc.governance.getMyVotingPower()
 ```

 Provides the voting power of the node.
-The voting power can be 1.0 ~ 2.0.
-In "none", "single" governance mode, totalVotingPower don't provide any information.
+The voting power can be anywhere between 1.0 ~ 2.0.
+In the "none" and "single" governance modes, totalVotingPower doesn't provide any information.

 **Return Value**